fynv/ScoreDraft/docs/intro_eng.md

 #### relative

-Staff propery for a instrumental/singing track, indicating the **content** is in relative mode.
+Staff property for a instrumental/singing track, indicating the **content** is in relative mode.

 #### instrument